Muzharul Islam: Career

-His most important work was born when the Governor's Conference of Pakistan decided in 1959, under the leadership of President Ayub Khan, that Dhaka will be second capital of Pakistan.
+His most important work was born when the Governor's Conference of Pakistan decided in 1959, under the leadership of President Ayub Khan, that Dhaka would be the second capital of Pakistan.
 The government decided to build a capital complex at Sher-e-Bangla Nagar, Dhaka.
-Muzharul Islam was given to design Jatiyo Sangsad Bhaban (National Assembly Building of Bangladesh).
-But, he brought his teacher Louis Kahn into the project to do a significant work for future generation.
+Muzharul Islam was given the task of designing the Jatiya Sangsad Bhaban (National Assembly Building of Bangladesh).
+But he brought his teacher Louis Kahn into the project to do a significant work for future generations.
 Islam worked closely with him from 1965 to Kahn's death in 1973.

 Along with Kahn, he also brought Paul Rudolph and Stanley Tigerman to work in Bangladesh, and three of them came to be known as the American Trio.
 Apart from the Trio, it was Islam's monumental style that dominated Bangladesh architecture from the 1950s onwards.

 His major works include – Jahangirnagar University, Chittagong University, Central Public Library, Charukala Institute, the Azimpur Estate, Rangmati township, and a number of Polytechnic Institutes.
 Islam designed the master plan of Dhaka City.